luyilin/Maltose/README.md

 Type: `string`<br>
 Default: `https://luyilin.github.io/Maltose/demo/maltose.json`

-Request this json file to get emoji and meme.
+Request the json file to get emoji and meme.

 ## How to run